PylsaPylsa/Powershell/WVD/WVD Session Management ARM-based/README.md

     Install-Module -Name Az.DesktopVirtualization
     ```

+- Some functionality will only work when there is a LAN connection to the hosts (like shadowing, opening administrative shares, direct RDP, etc.) while listing the sessions and hosts will work regardless of whether there is a LAN connection.

 ## Pre-configuration

 The script will ask for your Tenant ID and Resource group on start but you may save these to the registry to prevent it from asking each time: